MMesbahU/Weggis/Files/angsd.md

 ------------------------

-SUMMARY STATS

-.saf files

 **WORKFLOW**:

-FILTERED DATA > GENOTYPE AND SNP CALLING > POPULATION GENETICS (SFS)
+... > FILTERED DATA > GENOTYPE AND SNP CALLING > POPULATION GENETICS

 Another important aspect of data analysis for population genetics is the estimate of the Site Frequency Spectrum (SFS).
 SFS records the proportions of sites at different allele frequencies.
 It can be folded or unfolded, and the latter case implies the use of an outgroup species to define the ancestral state.
 SFS is informative on the demography of the population or on selective events (when estimated at a local scale).

 We use ANGSD to estimate SFS using on example dataset, using the methods described [here](http://www.ncbi.nlm.nih.gov/pubmed/22911679).
 Details on the implementation can be found [here](http://popgen.dk/angsd/index.php/SFS_Estimation).